How will the 1 to 1 iPad program work for BIS grades K-4?

 - Teachers can provide students with a "loaner" iPad should a student forget or if their iPad needs service.

 - If an iPad needs sent for service but is not damaged (i.e. a cracked screen), the student will leave the iPad with their teacher.
 The teacher will submit an IT request for service.

 - If a student's iPad is "forgotten" for 5 consecutive days it will be considered lost and the student/parent will be responsible for the cost of the replacement iPad.

 What is the procedure for a damaged iPad?

 - A student with a damaged iPad must report the damage to a teacher immediately.

-- The teacher will submit an IT request to report the damage and complete "iPad Damage Report" which will be investigated by a district administrator.
+- The student, parent, teacher, or principal will complete an "iPad Damage Report" which will be investigated by a district administrator.